-The Missouri Compromise of 1820 was an effort by Congress to defuse political rivalries and maintain the balance of power between North and South.
+The Missouri Compromise of 1820 was an effort by Congress to defuse political rivalries and maintain the balance of power between the North and South.

 In the years leading up to the Missouri Compromise, tensions had been building between pro-slavery and anti-slavery factions across the country and within the U.S. Congress.
-When Missouri requested admission to the Union as a slave state in 1819, it threatened to upset the delicate balance between slave states and free states.
+When Missouri requested admission to the Union as a slave state in 1819, it threatened to upset the delicate balance between slave and free states.
 At the time, the United States contained 22 states, evenly divided between slave and free.

-Though the compromise had been made, the bitter disputes in gaining the agreement led to intense competition between the southern and northern states for power in Congress and for control over future territories.
+Though the compromise had been made, the bitter disputes in gaining the agreement led to intense competition between the southern and northern states for power in Congress and control over future territories.
 The changes of the next 30 years gradually increased and intensified the antagonism of sentiment between the North and South.

-The only redeeming feature for the Northerners was in the recognition of the compromise line of 36° 30′, north of which slavery was prohibited and the possibility of new territories in the region.
+The only redeeming feature for the Northerners was in recognition of the compromise line of 36° 30′, north of which slavery was prohibited, and the possibility of new territories in the region.
 During the Mexican-American War, the North was subjected to the deeper humiliation of fighting to win territory from Mexico to increase the domain of slaveholding Texas.

 At the inauguration of President Franklin Pierce on March 4, 1853, all visible indications were favorable for a period of political calm and national prosperity.
-Despite the continued denunciations of, and occasional resistance to, the fugitive slave law in the North, and the secret plottings of Southern secessionists, the great majority in both the North and South were hopeful that, on the basis of the compromises of 1850, the Union, at last, rested on a firm foundation.
+Despite the continued denunciations of, and occasional resistance to, the fugitive slave law in the North, and the secret plottings of Southern secessionists, the great majority in both the North and South were hopeful that, based on the compromises of 1850, the Union, at last, rested on a firm foundation.

 However, that would change when petitions were presented at the first session of the 32nd Congress for a territorial organization of the region lying west of Missouri and Iowa.
-The initial purpose of what would become the Kansas-Nebraska Act was to create opportunities for a transcontinental railroad.
-However, the proposed bill once again bring the tensions to a head when it was met by an unexpected and formidable opposition from the Southern members, who recommended it be rejected.
+The initial purpose of the Kansas-Nebraska Act was to create opportunities for a transcontinental railroad.
+However, the proposed bill once again brought the tensions to a head when it was met by an unexpected and formidable opposition from the Southern members, who recommended it be rejected.
 The uncompromising opposition from Southern members refused the organization of any “free-state” territories until an equal plan might be presented by a division of the slave State of Texas or other means.

 On January 23, 1854, Senator Stephen Douglas of Illinois submitted a substitute bill, providing for two territories instead of one — the northern territory to be called “Nebraska” and the southern one “Kansas.”
-Douglas hoped to gain southerners’ support under the presumption that the more northern territory would oppose slavery while the more southern one would permit it.
+Douglas hoped to gain southerners’ support under the presumption that the more northern territory would oppose slavery while the southern one would permit it.